SystemsApproach/security/crypto.rst

 used for the vast majority of encryption, while public-key ciphers are reserved for use in authentication and session key establishment.

-.. admonition:: Post-Quantum Cryptography
+.. sidebar:: Post-Quantum Cryptography

-   As we have seen, a lot of cryptography depends on the difficulty of solving certain mathematical problems, such as factoring prime numbers or computing discrete logarithms.
+   *As we have seen, a lot of cryptography depends on the difficulty of solving certain mathematical problems, such as factoring prime numbers or computing discrete logarithms.
 When the efforts of mathematicians over decades to solve a problem have proven